k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Data Comparison

-The purpose of a **Reference by Data Comparison** plugin (introduced in V8.3) is to identify possible foreign key references between datasets by comparison of the data within the field's columns and to create the *refersTo* relations.
+The purpose of the **Reference by Data Comparison** plugin (introduced in Fabric V8.3) is to identify possible foreign key references between datasets by comparison of the data within the field's columns and to create the *refersTo* relations.
 This plugin is useful when a source doesn't have predefined foreign key constraints.

 The data comparison is performed by comparing the values of the fields of two datasets at a time - dataset1 and dataset2.
 All fields of dataset2 are considered for analysis, while only the PK fields of dataset1are considered.